tucher/JsonFusion/docs/ANNOTATIONS_REFERENCE.md

-key<"jsonName">              // Override JSON key name (use "jsonName" instead of C++ field name) not_json                     // Exclude field from JSON serialization/deserialization description<"text">          // Documentation metadata for schema generation
+key<"jsonName">              // Override JSON key name (use "jsonName" instead of C++ field name) not_json                     // Exclude field from JSON serialization/deserialization description<"text">          // Documentation metadata for schema generation skip_json                    // Fast-skip this value without underlying JSON skip_materializing           // Where applicable, do as less C++-side work as possible.
+For doubles: skip string->float conversion.
+Does not affect JSON validness checking
 ```

 #### Struct-Level Options